Skip to main content

 # Show the latest applied version, config hash, and available versions list

-geoengine describe my-worker
+geoengine describe

 The output includes: